Skip to content

 raise Exception(

-f"Multiple reference variables per reported variable found:\n"
+"Multiple reference variables per reported variable found:\n"

 + ref_vars[duplicated_vars].to_string()